binaryphile/sales.diditbetter.com/pages/index.md

 ---
 title: Home
-description: DidItBetter.com Sales and Marketing site
+description: The DidItBetter.com Sales and Marketing site
-layout: page
 ---

 ### Find a DidItBetter Software Authorized Reseller   {#find-a-diditbetter-software-authorized-reseller}

 Our DidItBetter Software authorized resellers can assist you with your